akhilpsin/learningJAVA/README.md

 # learningJAVA
-This repo is use dto store all the core java code for learning purpose.
+This repo is used to store all the core java code for learning purposes.